Want to learn how to draw easy and cute stationery doodles to add to your study notebooks or maybe Bullet Journal?

-If you’re more into mechanical pencils, I have one in my “Doodle With Me” video, so don’t worry it’s all covered.
+If you’re more into mechanical pencils, I have one in my “Doodle With Me” video, so don’t worry; it’s all covered.

 There are so many amazing ways to use washi tape in your Bullet Journal!
-I’ve been sooooooooo obsessed over them lately.
+I’ve been so obsessed over them lately.

 Are you a washi person?
 Let me know in the comments!